kostya-zero/taskerplusplus/README.md

 - [ ] Better CLI visuals
   - [ ] Redesign tasks list
   - [ ] Use icons in the output.
-- [ ] Use a better error handling solution